 The small intestine is approximately twenty-three feet or seven meters in length.
-It begins at the pyloric valve of the stomach, ends at the ileocecal valve between the ilium and cecum, and has an average diameter of about one inch.
-Millions of fingerlike projections, called villi, increase tremendously the inner absorptive surface area, where they are present throughout.
+It begins at the pyloric valve of the stomach, ends at the ileocecal valve between the ilium and cecum.
+Besides, it has an average diameter of about one inch.
+Millions of fingerlike projections, also called villi, increase tremendously the inner absorptive surface area, where they are present throughout.
 Likewise, do the plicae circulares which are deep circular folds in the mucosa of the intestine.

 Peristalsis is a slow, wavelike muscular contraction that pushes chyme through the tube.
 Rhythmic segmentation involves circular muscle contractions at alternate points around the chyme.
 Thus, it helps mix the chyme and the intestinal juices.
 Pendular movement involves the alternate contraction of circular and longitudinal muscles in the intestine; this also increases the mixing of chyme and intestinal juices.